 What do finite graphs have to do with infinitely long trajectories?
-To understand the main idea, let us construct an infinite rooted tree graph that explicitly enumerates all possible itineraries.
-In this construction the nodes are unlabeled, and the links labeled (or colored, or dotted in different ways), signifying different kinds of transitions.
+To understand the main idea, let us construct a graph that enumerates all possible itineraries for the case of complete binary symbolic dynamics.
+In this construction the nodes will be unlabeled, links labeled, signifying different kinds of transitions.